nawed2611/nawed2611/README.md

 - 🤖 I’m currently contributing in Open-Source through SWOC and UniSwap
 - 📖 I’m currently learning Data Structures & Algorithms
 - 😅 I’m looking for help with Machine Learning
-- 💭 Feel free to ask me to about React.JS
+- 💭 Feel free to ask me about React.JS
 - ➡️ Do leave a review on [My Portfolio Website](https://nawed2611.github.io/)

 <br/>